kubesphere/website/content/en/docs/application-store/external-apps/deploy-metersphere.md

    {{< notice note >}}

    You may need to open the port in your security groups and configure related port forwarding rules depending on where your Kubernetes cluster is deployed.
-Make sure to use your own `NodeIP`.
+Make sure you use your own `NodeIP`.

    {{</ notice >}}